 7. Dust & Dust Bath Container

 It’s part of Chinchillas’ natural behavior to take vigorous dust baths—it’s how they keep their coat clean, healthy, and incredibly lush.
 You can keep your Chinchilla in pristine condition with the Lixit Chinchilla Dry Bath.
 It’s not just about keeping their fur in great shape, but it’s also fun for your exotic pet to roll around.
 The dust bath is a convenient way for Chinchillas to groom themselves, and it comes with a cover that helps minimize dust spread.
-It is made of a sturdy plastic that is easily disassembled and cleaned.
+It is made of sturdy plastic that is easily disassembled and cleaned.
 The dust bath can be used in conjunction with Lixit Chinchilla Dust Bath (which is sold separately).

 Chinchilla bedding is typically made of a soft, absorbent material that helps keep your Chinchilla warm and dry.
 The most common type of bedding is made from hay, but Chinchillas can also be bedded with straw, aspen shavings, or recycled paper.
 It’s important to choose a bedding material that is absorbent, helps to keep the Chinchilla’s cage clean, and helps to protect the Chinchilla from getting injured.
 Rabbit Hole Hay Ultra Premium, Food Grade Paper Small Pet Bedding, White is formulated to soak up six times its own weight for maximum odor control to keep your Chinchilla’s habitat smelling fresh and clean.